matterhorn-chat/matterhorn/docs/FAQ.md

 This is also why we provide the ability to invoke an application of your choosing to edit messages with `M-k` (`invoke-editor`).

-## Matterhorn's default bindings for team switching don't work on Mac OS.
+## Matterhorn's default bindings for some feature don't work in my environment.
 What do I do?

-The default bindings for switching teams may collide with bindings in the Mac OS settings (typically for switching screens).
-To address this you have two options:

-* Unbind or change the Mac OS bindings in the System Preferences, or
-* Configure Matterhorn to use different bindings.
+The default binding for a Matterhorn feature might collide with bindings in your operating system's settings, might trigger your terminal emulator to generate an input sequence that Matterhorn doesn't know about, or just not be supported by your terminal emulator at all.
+In these cases you might need to customize your key bindings to ones that work in your environment, either by disabling operating system-level bindings to reduce clashes or by providing a custom key binding configuration to Matterhorn.

 To configure Matterhorn to use different bindings, you can add something like the following to your Matterhorn configuration file: